-If you are a job seeker, this is not the correct application for you to complete.
-Please log in to My Job Search and click on Apply for Training Services.
+If you are a student, this is not the correct application for you to complete.
+Please log in to My Job Search and click on Apply for Training Services from your home page.

 In July 2014 Congress passed the Workforce Innovation and Opportunity Act (WIOA).
 The focus of WIOA is to provide performance, cost and other detail that potential students need in order to make an informed choice on training program selection.
 WIOA governs the process and requirements for schools to be eligible for funds from DWS students.